TheRedSpy15/blazedcloud/README.md

 ### This Repository Specifically

-This repository is for the mobile application to access Blazed Cloud.
-It's designed with Flutter and is currently only on Android.
-Once it's a bit more feature complete it'll go on IOS.
-This is to focus on developing the core features, before testing and adapting the code to work on both platforms
+This repository is for the cross platform client to access the service

-This mobile client has quite a few features worth highlighting:
+This client has quite a few features worth highlighting:
 - [x] Automatic Camera uploads
 - [x] App locking with biometrics
 - [x] Timed file sharing via urls